Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

 The economic simulation is calibrated using the following reference points:

-1. **Market Stall**: The basic commercial building (150,000 ducats construction cost, 8,000 ducats daily income)
+1. **Contract Stall**: The basic commercial building (150,000 ducats construction cost, 8,000 ducats daily income)
 2. **Land Area**: Typical land parcels range from 20-5000 square meters
 3. **Location Premium**: Central locations command up to 5x the rent of peripheral locations